-In a process management context, a bottleneck is a point in a determined process where the flow of tasks gets impaired or even stops entirely.
-Bottlenecks most likely happen because there isn’t enough capacity to handle all the task/information inflow—and by capacity, we mean all kinds of capacity: data processing, software capacity, people, etc.
+In the process management context, a bottleneck is a point in a given process where the flow of tasks gets impaired or even stops completely.
+Bottlenecks most likely happen because there isn’t enough capacity to handle all the task/information inflow—and by capacity, I mean of all kinds: data processing, software capacity, people, etc.

 The term bottleneck actually refers to the way a bottle is shaped and the fact that its neck is the narrowest part of it, making it the most likely place for liquid to pile up, creating congestion and slowing down the flow of liquid from the bottle.

 Bottlenecks in Process Management

 Taking it from the literal meaning to the actual application in process management, the term is used to describe points of congestion in all sorts of processes, from an assembly line in the manufacturing industry to data processing in software or computer networks.
 The potential results of having a bottleneck are:

 - Increase in resource idle time

 There are both short and long-term (chronic) bottlenecks: the short-term ones are usually temporary and don’t tend to be a significant problem (such as an employee taking days off/out on vacation time or a machine that’s temporarily unavailable); long-term occur all the time and can significantly slow down production over time (such as when a machine is not working efficiently enough and ends up generating a queue).